-Shaped to give students an insight into the relationship between crime and social justice, this criminal justice course is designed to give you a better understanding of the causes, consequences and prevention of crime from social, legal, political and personal perspectives - gearing you up for a successful future career.
+Shaped to give students an insight into the relationship between crime and social justice, this criminal justice course will help you better understand the causes, consequences, and prevention of crime from social, legal, political and personal perspectives.

-Do you want a career that's as rewarding as it is challenging?
+Are you ready for a career that is as rewarding as it is challenging?
 Are you looking to work in a sector that helps make a difference to people's lives?
 If the answer to both of those questions is yes, then our bachelor’s degree in criminal justice will take you on a truly rewarding journey of discovery.

-Most of us are directly affected by crime at some point in our lives, and it’s often the focus of public debate.
+Most of us are directly affected by crime at some point in our lives, and crime is nowadays so often the focus of public debate.
 The presence of crime in our day-to-day lives leads to questions such as: How should society deal with criminals?
 What causes criminal behaviour?
 Can crime be prevented?

-If you want to explore these questions further, then this BA (Hons) Criminal Justice degree is a great fit for you.
+If you want to explore these questions further, then our BA (Hons) Criminal Justice degree is a great place to start.

 You have 3-9 years to complete this course, meaning that you can take up to 3 years to complete each level.
 However, many of our students complete their criminal justice university course within 3-6 years.